kowackag/calc-price-of-workstation/README.md

-# Diet form with calculator BMI
+# Calculator of worstation price

 &nbsp;